sf-wdi-gaia/tunr-active-record/readme.md

 8. Destroy the artist you just created
   - (NOTE: If you destroy other artists at this point, you'll need to reseed your data for consistency.)

+### Bonus

+Add another column to your `artists` table called `year` with type integer by editing your `db/schema.sql` file.
+Then run reset your schema via the command line.
+Populate each artist with the appropriate year of origin.

+### Double Bonus

+Use [Active Record queries](http://guides.rubyonrails.org/active_record_querying.html#conditions) to find all artists:
+- since 2000
+- between 1970 and 1995
+- not in 2004 or 2015

-## Part 1.4 - Create your Song Model / Setup Associations
+## Part 1.2 - Create your Song Model / Setup Associations

 1. Create a file that will contain your AR class definition for Songs
 2. Make sure to link that file in your main application file
 3. Add corresponding associations to your models

-## Part 1.5 - Use your Model Associations
+## Part 1.3 - Use your Model Associations

 In the console...